-When acquiring assets, the REIT will endeavor to obtain certain representations and warranties with respect to the assets being acquired.
+When acquiring assets, the REIT will endeavour to obtain certain representations and warranties with respect to the assets being acquired.
 Such representations and warranties, to the extent obtained, are subject to limitations, and generally represent unsecured contractual rights.

 There can be no assurance of recovery by the REIT for any breach of the representations and warranties provided under any of the purchase and sale agreements pursuant to which it will acquire properties, as there can be no assurance that the assets of the sellers of the properties will be sufficient to satisfy such obligations.
 The REIT may not be able to successfully enforce applicable indemnities contained in the purchase and sale agreements pursuant to which it will acquire properties and such indemnities may not be sufficient to fully indemnify the REIT from third party claims.
-Only the REIT (or its subsidiaries) are entitled to bring a claim or action for misrepresentation or breach of contract under the purchase and sale agreements pursuant to which it will acquire properties and Unitholders will not have any contractual rights or remedies under such agreements.
+Only the REIT (or its subsidiaries) are entitled to bring a claim or action for misrepresentation or breach of contract under the purchase and sale agreements pursuant to which it will acquire sentent of the purchase and sale agreements.